-Mechanical mobile home thermostats are also called snap disc or snap action mechanical thermostats.
+Mechanical mobile home thermostats are also called snap discs or snap action mechanical thermostats.
 They use a small bimetal strip that expands and contracts with temperature changes.
 When the metal strip expands it disconnects from the contact to switch the system off.
 If the metal strip constricts it makes contact with the wiring to kick the system on.

 Mercury-bulb thermostats were also popular.
 Mercury, an element that conducts electricity but acts like water, is inside a small glass tube.
 Whenever it tilts, it will make or break contact with 2 wires on each side to tell the system to kick on or off.

 Mechanical thermostats are very cheap ($10) but they are not very precise.
-That’s why digital thermostats are recommended by the HVAC experts.
+That’s why digital thermostats are recommended by HVAC experts.

 What is a Digital Thermostat?

 Digital thermostats can be programmed to automatically cut mobile home heating systems on or off anytime you need them.
 If everyone works or goes to school from 8-5 you can keep the system from turning on and off as much.
 There are some thermostats with wifi capabilities that work with your smartphone.

 Air Care Heating and Cooling states that digital thermostats should be used in all homes now.
 Installing a digital thermostat can save between 5-20% of your heating and cooling costs right off the top.
 You can get smart thermostats that can save even more based on your family’s schedule.

 The most popular mobile home heating sources are furnaces and heat pumps.
 Wood stoves, fireplaces, and space heaters are also popular.

 There are different furnace designs such as up-flow and downflow or sealed combustion.
 And there are different fuels that power mobile home heating systems but electricity and gas are the most common.
 We’ll cover them below.